Xilinx/VVAS/sphinx/source/docs/common/common_plugins.rst

       ! "video/x-raw, width=640, height=360, format=BGR"
       ! fakesink -v

-The following is an example kernel.json file having `mean_value` and `use_mean` as kernel configuration parameters:
+The following is an example kernel.json file having `mean_value` and `use_mean` as kernel configuration parameters.
+Modify this as per your kernel requirements.

 .. code-block::